sara-nl/2019-08-28-htdp-elixir/_episodes/run-spider-jobs.md

 > * What paths need to be changed for the analysis to write the output in Share folder?
 > * How can you make sure you don't accidentally overwrite someone else's/your own results?

+View the output results with samtools - add this part

 There are some extra examples [here](https://github.com/sara-nl/2019-08-28-htdp-elixir/blob/gh-pages/_episodes/extras/extras.md) if you have already finished the previous examples and would like to explore more.